 Black is also a member of the House Budget Committee, and a co-author of the 2014 Path to Prosperity budget, which balances the federal budget within ten years, reduces federal spending by $4.6 trillion, saves Medicare for future generations and promotes private sector economic growth.
 Black is a firm believer that getting America’s fiscal house in order also requires serious reforms of the broken Congressional Budget process.
 That is why she introduced the Legally Binding Budget Act, H.R.
 1868, and has been a leading advocate for initiatives such as the Balanced Budget Amendment to the Constitution and the No Budget, No Pay Act, H.R.
 325, which withholds pay from Congress if an annual budget is not passed by the legal deadline.

 Building off her work in the Tennessee legislature as a pro-life leader, Black has continued to fight for the rights of the unborn.
-Her first piece of legislation in the 113th Congress, H.R.
+Her first piece of legislation in the 114th Congress, H.R.
 217, would block any Title X federal funding from going to organizations that perform abortions, such as Planned Parenthood.
-Black is also the sponsor of the Health Care Conscience Rights Act, H.R.
+Black also sponsored the Health Care Conscience Rights Act, H.R.
 940, legislation that would protect the religious freedom of health care providers who refuse to perform abortions and offers full exemption from the Health and Human Services (HHS) employee healthcare mandate that requires coverage for abortion inducing drugs.

 Black and her husband of over 30 years, Dr. David Black have three grown children and six grandchildren.
 They live in Gallatin and attend Community Church in Hendersonville.